Unforgettable Love: Synopsis

-He Qiaoyan (Wei Zheming), CEO of Heshi Group, and Qin Yiyue (Hu Yixuan), a child psychologist, start a contract marriage for Xiaobao (Sun Sicheng) at the beginning.
-But the rational, distant, indifferent CEO and the soft, optimistic, considerate, and meticulous psychologist finally fall in love with each other.
+He Qiaoyan (Wei Zheming), CEO of Heshi Group, and Qin Yiyue (Hu Yixuan), a child psychologist, start a contract marriage for the sake of He Qiaoyan's young nephew Xiaobao (Sun Sicheng).
+But the rational, distant, indifferent CEO and the soft, optimistic, considerate, and meticulous psychologist, as they come to know and understand each other, come to fall in love.